Vocabulary

 de goza-imasu

 Some of these forms are archaic, so they often appear in samurai movies.
 Service personnel still use the last form to show extreme politeness to their patrons.
-Hence, it would not be unusual that a receptionist at a hotel or restaurant would introduce their place in the phone using it, e.g., instead of saying ‘toukyou hoteru desu’, they would say ‘touyou hoteru de goza-imasu’.
+Hence, it would not be unusual for the receptionist at a hotel or restaurant to introduce their place in the phone using it, e.g., instead of saying ‘toukyou hoteru desu’, they would say ‘touyou hoteru de goza-imasu’.

 masu form